Alex Alves (footballer, born 1975)

 Alexandro Alves Ferreira (born 3 July 1975), known as Alex Alves, is a Brazilian football manager and former player who played as a striker.

-Club career
+Career

 Born in Barbosa Ferraz, he spent many season at various clubs from São Paulo state.
 He signed a three-year contract with Cruzeiro in July 2003, but spent one loan to Botafogo and Denizlispor for two and a half season.
 He later signed a contract with Madureira.